 Although situated in Oxfordshire and therefore strictly speaking outside the remit of this paper, another wartime factory and its decoy have been included.
 This inclusion has been made for two main reasons; the factory’s strategic importance in WW II and the proximity of its decoy to the Warwickshire county boundary.
 The factory was that of the Northern Aluminium Company (Alcan) whose aluminium processing plant was located on the northern fringes of Banbury adjacent to the Oxford Canal and the River Cherwell.
-Alcan was a very important supplier of extrusions and rolled aluminium products to the aircraft industry and in the early stages of the war was the only manufacturer of this critically important material.
+Alcan was a very important supplier of extrusions and rolled aluminium products to the aircraft industry and in the early stages of the war was a major manufacturer of this critical material, providing over fifty per cent of Britain’s requirements.
 It was therefore of vital importance that this plant was not destroyed by enemy action.
 The factory itself was heavily camouflaged.
 The decoy factory, known colloquially as “Dummy Ally”, was constructed by Sound City and located approximately 2.5 miles to the north of the actual factory, sited between the villages of Great Bourton and Mollington, about a mile from the Warwickshire boundary.
 Although the Banbury factory was destined never to be attacked during the war, “Dummy Ally” was actually bombed on 3rd October 1940; a clear demonstration of the art of deception working to perfection.

 The final German development in radio navigational beams was Y-Gerat.
 Confirmation of a new type of navigational aid being used was first detected on the night of 21/22 December 1940 by RAF Radio Surveillance, based at Kingsdown in Kent.
 More sophisticated than the previous two devices, Y-Gerat relied on a single multi-pattern beam to direct the aircraft to its target.
 Although more complex than its predecessors, the Y–Gerat system suffered from a number of inherent potential weaknesses that were subtly exploited by British radio countermeasures.
 These countermeasures included the use of the powerful pre-war BBC Television transmitter located at the Alexandra Palace, in North London.
 By March 1941 the “Battle of the Beams” was all but over and although the night-time Blitz continued, its ferocity, as demonstrated so effectively at Coventry in November 1940, was greatly diminished by the use of radio countermeasures.
 Gradually the Luftwaffe bomber squadrons ranged against Britain were withdrawn from northern France to be assembled to attack elsewhere, namely against the Soviet Union, on the 22nd June 1941.